oroinc/OroCRMMarketingBundle/src/Oro/Bundle/CampaignBundle/Resources/doc/api/campaign.md

 ### budget

-Budget of Marketing Campaign.
-Minimal value is 0.
+Specify a budget for a marketing campaign.
+The minimal value is 0.

 ### description

-Description of Marketing Campaign.
+Provide a description of a marketing campaign.

 ### startDate

-Campaign starts from this date.
+Specify the date which the campaign starts from.

 ### endDate

-Campaign finishes on this date.
+Specify the date which the campaign finishes on.

 ## SUBRESOURCES

-### owner
+### Owner

 #### get_subresource